muzammil-zaidi/Inventory-Management-System/README.md

 - Use appropriate options to add, update, or remove inventory items.
 - Ensure that data is correctly saved in the corresponding file for future access.

-## Contribution
-Feel free to contribute by submitting pull requests or reporting issues!

 ## Contact
 For any queries, contact me at: **muzammil.s3517@gmail.com**